 Woodhouse has long been known for its commitment to producing the highest quality timber framing packages in the industry.
 We work with the client to produce floor plans, elevation drawings and sketches until the client is 100% happy with the design.
-Once design drawings have been approved by all parties, we create the timber frame package through the use of a state-of-the-art CNC machine.
-(CNC stands for Computer Numeric Control).
+Once design drawings have been approved by all parties, our joinery shop team crafts the timber frame package through the combination of the use of a state-of-the-art CNC machine (CNC stands for Computer Numeric Control) and hand cutting the timbers.

 The machine we have used since 1997 is known as a Hundegger K1.
 Founded in 1978 by Hans Hundegger, the machine became a breakthrough in the timber framing industry.
 Hundegger produced the first fully automated joinery machine in 1981, and a prototype was released to wood construction companies a few years later.
 Hundegger produced several models throughout the following decade, going from the original P8 in 1986 to the K2 in 1999.
 Hundegger now holds 90% of the market presence for automated wood joinery machines of its kind.